-A vastly experienced player with top physical fitness, captain Jody Handley has played a major role in the development of some of the younger players in the Everton squad.
+A vastly-experienced player with top physical fitness, Jody Handley has played a major role in the development of some of the younger players in the Everton squad.

 During pre-season of 2008/09 Jody suffered a broken ankle but returned to the field in Spring 2009.

-The midfielder was handed the captain's armband during the 2009/10 season and captained the Blues to FA Women's Cup victory in May 2010.
+The midfielder was handed the captain's armband during the 2009/10 season and led the Blues to FA Women's Cup victory in May 2010.